My dog seems to want to hide in strange places. Is this normal?

 Newborn puppies may try to breathe while still within the fluid-filled sac.
 The fluid then enters the lungs.
 This is an emergency.

-If a puppy has breathed in fetal fluids, its breathing will sound raspy and gurgly.
+If a puppy has breathed in fetal fluids, its breathing will sound raspy and gurgled.
 You must remove this fluid as soon as possible.
-Hold the puppy in the palm of your hand, cradling the head between your first and second fingers.
-Use your other hand to support and steady its body.
-Swing the puppy firmly downwards, headfirst.
-The centrifugal force generated should make the puppy gasp.
+Try to clear as much fluid as possible from their mouth with a soft bulb syringe.
+Hold the puppy in the palm of your hand wrapped in a small towel, cradling the head between your first and second fingers with his head slightly lower than his hind quarters, and rub him over his back and chest vigorously.
 Gravity will help the fluid and mucus flow out of the lungs and mouth.
-Repeat this several times, being sure to check the color of the tongue and listening to the breathing.
-The tongue should change from a grayish blue color to pink if you are successful.
-If it remains bluish, continue the swinging process.
+Repeat this several times, using the bulb syringe to remove any more fluid from the mouth or nostrils, being sure to check the color of the tongue, and listening to the breathing.
+The tongue should change from a grayish-blue color to pink if you are successful.
+If it remains bluish, continue this process.
 Do not give up for at least ten to fifteen minutes.
 Once the puppy is breathing, place it in the warm box.

 Is it possible to keep the puppies too warm?

-The puppies have been living in a temperature of 101.5°F (38.5°C) which is pretty warm by human standards.
-Immediately after birth, puppies are unable to control their own body temperature and are dependent upon external warmth.
+The puppies have been living at a temperature of 101.5°F (38.5°C), which is warm by human standards.
+Immediately after birth, puppies cannot control their body temperature and depend on external warmth.

-Newborn puppies lack the strength to move away from a heat source and can easily become overheated.
-If you are using heat lamps, be sure to monitor the temperature with a thermometer.
-Keep the ambient temperature in the whelping box at around 85-90ºF (29-32ºC) during the first few days.
-(For more details, see the Client Education Handout "Breeding for Pet Owners #6 - Rearing the Puppies and Care of the Mother")
+Newborn puppies lack the strength to move away from a heat source and can quickly become overheated.
+If you are using heat lamps, monitor the temperature with a thermometer.
+During the first few days, keep the ambient temperature in the whelping box at around 85-90ºF (29-32ºC).
+See the handout "Breeding for Dog Owners - Caring for Newborn Puppies" for more details.

-It is usually not necessary to provide external heat if the mother is properly caring for her puppies and the whelping room is warm.
-If a heat lamp is used, extreme care must be exercised; otherwise, the mother and puppies can easily become overheated.
+It is usually unnecessary to provide external heat if the mother properly cares for her puppies and the warm whelping room.
+Extreme care must be exercised if a heat lamp is used; otherwise, the mother and puppies can easily become overheated.